outroll/vesta/README.md

 + You can compile Vesta binaries by yourself - https://github.com/myvesta/vesta/blob/master/src/deb/vesta_compile.sh
     + You can even create your own APT repositorium in a minute
     + We are using latest nginx version for vesta-nginx package
-    + With your own APT infrastructure you can take a security of Vesta-installer infrastructure in your own hands, you have full control of your Vesta code (this way you can rest assured that there's 0% chance that you'll install malicious packages from repositories that may get hacked)
+    + With your own APT infrastructure you can take security of Vesta-installer infrastructure in your own hands.
+You will have full control of your Vesta code (this way you can rest assured that there's 0% chance that you'll install malicious packages from repositories that may get hacked)

 How to install
 ----------------------------